Jok3rOG/V3-PhunksBOT/README.md

 The `local_image_path` will be suffixed with the token number, ie, here, it will seek for an image named `./token_images/0034.png` if the token #34 is sold.

-To download the token images use https://github.com/ruskvm/nft-downloader.
+To download the token images use: https://github.com/ruskvm/OpenSea-NFT-Stealer

 ## Plugins / extendability